oracle/node-oracledb/doc/api.md

 servers.
 DRCP reduces the overall number of connections that a database must handle.

-DRCP is distinct from node-oracledb's local [connection pool](#poolclass).
-The two pools can be used separately, or together.

 DRCP is useful for applications which share the same database credentials, have similar session settings (for example date format settings and PL/SQL package state), and where the application gets a database connection,